 It does not matter if you are an experienced groomer or not; you need to use appropriate grooming tools to groom your dog.

-Trust me, with proper cutting tools; you can master hair cutting and trims in no time at all.
-And with wrong clippers, you can turn the entire grooming session into an unpleasant experience for you and your beloved pooch.
+Trust me, with the proper tools (affiliate links below); you can master hair cutting and trims in no time at all.
+And with the wrong clippers, you can turn the entire grooming session into an unpleasant experience for you and your beloved pooch.

 - Wahl Creativa 5-in-1 Cordless Clipper in Berry

 - Description:The Wahl Creativa ushers in the next generation of Wahl's line of professional 5-in-1 pet clippers.
 This lightweight cordless clipper is designed to fit comfortably in your hand, helping to prevent both wrist and shoulder fatigue.

 Despite their rugged appearances, the double coat of Welsh Terriers requires frequent brushing.
 If you ignore this important dog grooming ritual, your dog might end up looking like a walking rug!

 Despite the sturdy texture of their coat, this breed does require frequent brushing to avoid knots and tangles.

 Try to use an organic detangling and conditioning spray while brushing your dog's hair to avoid damaging his coat.